-One year ago today I published the first post on my blog.
+One year ago I started my blog.
 For many moons before that day I had been a homeless blogger.
 I visited sites, read posts, commented on a few—but I had no blog or site of my own.

 My writing life had long been a private, secretive endeavor.
 I never felt comfortable sharing my writing experiences with other people, even other writers.
 I never felt up to par or worthy of the title “Writer.”

 courtesy of inkpunks.com

 When I decided I wanted to be a published author, I knew I was setting myself up for trouble.
 It meant sharing my work with others.
 This did not bode well for me, and I resisted making those connections for a long time.

 But writing is my calling, and it is something I have tried to ignore but failed.
 Failed miserably.
 When I started lurking through writing blogs and reading what other writers were doing, I was envious.
 I felt like a kid who got chicken pox on Halloween and couldn’t go out to trick-or-treat.